cmptrnb/Xray-examples/VLESS-XHTTP-Reality-steal-oneself/README.md

 2. Unzip the zip file Xray-windows-64.zip.
 3. Open a browser at https://github.com/cmptrnb/Xray-examples.
 4. Select VLESS-XHTTP-Reality-steal-oneself.
-5. Select client.json.
+5. Select `client.json`.
-6. Click the raw button.
+6. Click the **Raw** button.
 7. Open Windows notepad.
-8. Copy and paste the contents of client.json into Windows notepad.
+8. Copy and paste the contents of `client.json` into Windows notepad.
-9. Modify the values as needed (your.server.hostname, UUID, secret path, and public key).
+9. Modify the values as needed (`your.server.hostname`, UUID, secret path, and public key).
 10. Save the file with the name config.json in the same directory as xray.exe.
 11. Run the Windows client by opening a Windows Command Prompt and issuing this command: